Merzasphor/MWSE/docs/source/lua/type/tes3race/skillBonuses.rst

 skillBonuses
 ====================================================================================================

 `table`_.
+Read-only.
 Array-style table access for 7 skill bonuses for the race.
 Each element in the array is a tes3raceSkillBonus.

 .. _`table`: ../../../lua/type/table.html